gliptak/fluxnova-bpm-platform/.github/CODE_OF_CONDUCT.md

-# Flowave Code of Conduct
+# Fluxnova Code of Conduct

 Please see the [Community Code of Conduct](https://www.finos.org/code-of-conduct).